 Birds are colorful and smart and have the amazing ability to fly.
 The wandering albatross, for example, can travel as far as 10,000 miles without stopping!
 In nature, these social animals find mates and join flocks.
 They don’t like being alone, and they call out to one another if they are separated.
 Birds spend hours side by side, chirping to each other while foraging for food, playing, and flying.

-Sadly, birds are not as free as many people believe.
-These feathered cuties are the third most popular companion animal in the U.S., with an estimated 10 million birds trapped in cages all around the country.
-All caged birds were either kidnapped from their homes in the wild or bred in captivity.
+Even though birds are meant to fly and forage with their families, many are kept caged as “pets.”
+Birds—from different types of parrots to finches and more—are the third most popular companion animal in the U.S., with about 10 million of them trapped in cages all around the country.
+All these caged birds were either taken from their homes in nature or bred in captivity.

-Just as there are puppy mills, there are also enormous bird factories, where breeders warehouse thousands of birds who are often kept in dirty, dark cages, unable even to stretch their wings fully (sound familiar?).
+Just as there are puppy mills that breed dogs in horrible conditions, there are also parrot mills.
+Breeders warehouse thousands of birds in dirty, dark cages, where they can’t stretch out their wings fully—just like hens used for eggs.

-Caged birds are often so bored and lonely that they become aggressive and can start hurting themselves.
-They pull out their own feathers, injure their skin, bob their heads, pace back and forth, peck over and over again at cage bars, and shake or even collapse from anxiety.
+Birds kept as ‘pets’ are often so frustrated and lonely that they begin to hurt themselves.
+They pull out their own feathers, injure their skin, bob their heads, pace back and forth, peck over and over again at the cage bars, and shake or even collapse from anxiety.

-Please never buy a bird—or any animal—from a pet store or breeder, and don’t support any businesses that keep caged birds as “decorations.”
-If you or your friends already share your home with birds, there are a few things you can do to make sure you’re giving them the best life possible:
+Your family should never buy a bird—or any animal—from a pet store or breeder and shouldn’t support any businesses that keep birds caged as “decorations.”
+If you or your friends already share your home with a bird, there are a few things you and your grownups can do to make sure you’re giving them the best life possible: